Places to Visit Close to Aachen

 • Cycling: The region is bike-friendly, with dedicated paths and cross-border routes.
 Bike rentals are widely available.

-• Travel Passes: Consider the NRW Ticket (Germany) or OV-Chipkaart(Netherlands) for flexible travel options.
+• Travel Passes: Consider the NRW Ticket (Germany) or OV-Chipkaart (Netherlands) for flexible travel options.
+The Deutschlandticket (€63/month as of 2026) covers all regional German transport including the Aachen–Cologne RE line.

 Packing & Preparation